 The general education requirement encourages freedom of choice within the natural sciences, social sciences, arts and humanities, and basic subjects.
 Students at the university use their electives to broaden their general education, deepen some aspect of their specialties, pursue work in related fields, and satisfy curiosities and enthusiasms for particular subjects or areas of interest.

-Advisement on general education and electives is provided by the Academic Advisement Center.
+Advising on general education and electives is provided by the Academic Advising Center.

 G. Multiple Majors and Second Baccalaureate Degrees

 Within the units required for the baccalaureate, it is possible for a student to complete the requirements for more than one major within one degree (for example, a B.A.) when the additional major is within the same degree (in this case, another B.A.).
 At least 24 units, including 12 at the upper-division level, in each Bachelor of Arts major, or 36 units, including 18 at the upper-division level, in each Bachelor of Science major, must be applied exclusively to the respective major and may not be used to meet requirements in other majors.
 The student shall declare the additional major with the appropriate department no later than the beginning of the student’s final year of study.